-My Spirit rejoices in you Yahshua, my God, and Savior, as you have transformed me by the renewing of my mind, heart, and soul and you are my strength and shelter.
+My Spirit rejoices in you my Yahweh-Yahshua, (Yahweh my Savior) and I have been blessed beyond measure, as you have transformed me by the renewing of my mind, heart, and soul – you are my strength and my shelter.

-The assurance of Salvation I possess is established and certain because of your Spirit that dwells within me, and I thank-you my Lord for Sealing me unto the day of redemption.
+The assurance of Salvation I possess is established and certain because of your Spirit that dwells within me, and I thank-you for Sealing me unto the day of redemption.

-You have enabled me to step out of darkness into your marvelous light, and your Spirit of truth is my most prized possession, as it has freed me from the bondage of sin and deceit that leads to death.
+You have enabled me to step out of darkness into your marvelous light, and your Spirit of truth is my most prized possession.
+It has freed me from the bondage of sin and deceit that leads to death.